Key Takeaways

 This reduces human errors and saves time for HR and payroll teams.
 As a result, companies can process payroll faster and ensure employees receive accurate payslips.

-2. Secure Employee Access
+2. Secure employee access

 Digital payslips are usually shared through secure employee portals instead of printed documents.
 Employees can log in to their accounts to view or download their payslips whenever they need them.